-Sometimes business owners agonise for months and months, spending hundreds of hours doing research before buying the right piece of software or equipment, often where the cost is less than £10,000.
+Many business owners can agonise for months and months, spending hundreds of hours doing research before buying the right piece of software or equipment, often where the cost is less than a few thousand pounds.

 Yet when it comes to selling their business, these same owners won’t spend anywhere near the same amount of time to research the sale of what is arguably the most valuable asset they own.
 And most likely a larger and more important decision.

-Think about it, when you started your business did you give much thought to how you might ultimately sell it?
-I know I didn't first time around.
+Think about it, when you started your business did you give much thought to how you might sell it?

 If you've done any research so far, you've probably realised that instructing an experienced broker is the logical first step.
 However, not all business brokers are the same, or operate to the same standards.
 In fact, most aren't even qualified.
 So how do you make an informed choice?